pinobatch/little-things-nes/oam-reset/README.md

 and must be refreshed every few milliseconds.
 OAM is organized as 32 rows, each row containing two sprites, and the refresh circuitry scans a pair of sprites at a time.
 Normally, the PPU refreshes OAM as long as display is enabled.
-But at power-on or reset, the refresh circuit is in an unpredictable state until it has finished displaying one frame.
+At power-on or reset, the refresh circuit begins in an unpredictable state until it has finished displaying at least a whole scanline.

 Normally, a game updates OAM once per frame by copying a 256-byte display list from main memory.
-But if the program updates OAM once and then just leaves it there, some sprites will not be displayed because the refresh circuit will have overwritten them with blank data.
-This program demonstrates this glitch:  it copies the display list to OAM once after reset and then once again each time the user presses Select to change the sprite configuration.
+But if the program updates OAM once before turning on rendering for the first time and then just leaves it there, some sprites will not be displayed because the refresh circuit will have overwritten them with blank data.
+This program demonstrates this quirk:  it copies the display list to OAM once after reset and then once again each time the user presses Select to change the sprite configuration.
 Press Reset on the Control Deck to make two sprites (an even-odd pair) drop out.